Seggan/Slimy-Power-Suits/README.md

 # Slimy Power Suits

+## Slimy Power Suits is officially abandoned.
+No more updates will come.
+The developer will release a new addon to replace it.D

 This LiteXpansion addon, inspired by the mod Modular Power Suits, adds modular power suits to Minecraft.

 ### Note: Still under development; not much content yet.